 In providing our online consumer finance service, we collect certain personal information from our consumers, and also need to share the information with our institutional funding partners for the purpose of facilitating credit to our consumers, as borrowers.
 We have obtained consent from borrowers for us to collect, use and share their personal information, and have also established information security systems to protect the user information and to abide by other network security requirements under such laws and regulations.
-However, there is uncertainty as to how the network security requirements for maintaining network security and protecting customers' personal information will be interpreted and implemented.
+However, there is uncertainty as to the interpretation and application of such laws which may be interpreted andapplied in a manner inconsistent with our current policies and practices or require changes to the features of our system.
+Any non-compliance or perceived non-compliance with these laws, regulations or policies may lead to warnings, fines, investigations, lawsuits, confiscation of illegal gains, revocation of licenses, cancellation of filings, closedown of websites or even criminal liabilities against us by government agencies or other individuals.

 While we have taken measures to protect the personal information that we have access to, our security measures could be breached resulting in the leak of such confidential personal information.
 Security breaches or unauthorized access to confidential information could also expose us to liability related to the loss of the information, time-consuming and expensive litigation and negative publicity.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry-Our ability to protect the confidential information of our borrowers may be adversely affected by cyberattacks, computer viruses, physical or electronic break-ins or similar disruptions."
+Key Information-D. Risk Factors-Risks Related to Our Business and Industry-If we are unable to protect the confidential information of our users and adapt to the relevant regulatory framework as to protection of information, our business and operations may be adversely affected."